h5bp/html5please/posts/websockets.md

 To use native WebSockets in Firefox, the prefixed MozWebSocket should be used.
 However, Firefox 11 will support the [IETF standard](http://tools.ietf.org/html/rfc6455) without the prefix.

-The protocol backing the Web Socket API has become an IETF standard, but Safari did not yet implement that version until Safari 6.
-To support versions of Safari before 6, the WebSocket server needs to support both -76 and the RFC6455 versions, or you can use Flash or Java sockets (if available).
+The protocol backing the Web Socket API has become an IETF standard, but Safari did not implement that version until Safari 6.
+To support Safari 5, the WebSocket server needs to support both -76 and the RFC6455 versions, or you can use Flash or Java sockets (if available).

 The -76 version has a possible security problem for users behind buggy transparent proxies.
 The same security problem exists with Flash sockets and Java sockets.
 None of these options are recommended.